Torietron/Practice3D/README.md

   *while transcended you may cast while moving and gain a movement speed boost <br />

-  projectiles are target dummies are still placeholders *time for me to start practicing model making
+  projectiles are target dummies are still placeholders *it's time for me to start practicing model making